drreynolds/smuhpc-workshop/source/session_2.rst

 *****************************************************

-*Instructor: Dan Reynolds*

 Getting started
 =================================

-We will perform this session of the workshop on the ``smuhpc3`` login node, so log in there to begin.

 Retrieve the set of files for this session either through :download:`clicking here <code/session2.tgz>` or by copying the